Jvcgoncalves/lol-info-angular/README.md

 ## Lol-info

-Website for find ou some information about League of Leagends champions Have nice discoveries
+Rebuilt with angular website for find ou some information about League of Leagends champions Have nice discoveries

 ## Technology

-Techs i used to develop this project
+Techs I used to develop this project

-- Java Script ES6
+- TypeScript
 - Sass
 - Npm
 - Git
-- Babel
-- Webpacker
+- Angular

 ## Services Used